tomgreg90/be-nc-news/ReadMe.md

+# NorthCoders News Api

-# My NorthCoders News App, by Tom Gregory
+# Tom Gregory

 ## Welcome

 Welcome to the backend of my Northcoders News api.

+This is a reddit style news api where users can

 It runs on an express sever which listens to incoming requests from the front end, or which runs on your local computer, and will interact with an SQL database using knex.js as a query builder and perform GET, POST, PATCH and DELETE requests according to specific endpoints.

-To view a list of the available endpoints simply follow this link! https://tomgreg-nc-news.herokuapp.com/api.
+ simply follow this link! https://tomgreg-nc-news.herokuapp.com/api.
 All endpoints have a description and an example response in the form of a JSON object, as well as acceptable queries where applicable.

 ## To Install

-To install the project simply fork and clone this repository
+Ensure you have the latest version of node.js installed and then simply fork and clone this repository using the command

 ```
 git clone https://github.com/tomgreg90/be-nc-news.git